AlexBlasberg/Exercise2/chapter3.md

 xp: 100
 skills: 1
 ```
 After estimating the necessary models and computing the SSR we can now compute the test statistic and conduct the hypothesis test.
-As mentioned in the last exercise the test statistic follows the $F$ distribution or to be more precise the
+As mentioned in the last exercise the test statistic follows a $F$ distribution or more precisely a $F\_{q,n-k-1}$ distribution where $q$ and $k$ denote the number of restrictions under the null and regressors in the unrestricted model, respectively.

 The packages `AER` and `MASS` have been loaded.
 Both models (`model_res` and `model_unres`) as well as their SSR (`RSSR` and `USSR`) are available in your working environment.